w3c/wot/TF-DI/DiscoveryFlowsAndBindings.md

 # WoT Discovery

 This document describes initial ideas for usage of discovery protocols in WoT.
 The main goal of discovery in WoT is to find thing descriptions of things that fulfil a specific request (query).
+Another use is for an IoT device to discover a gateway with which to register itself.

 ## Discovery Flows